Polyconseil/wireshark-canvas/README.md

 Plugin binaries
 ---------------

+NOTE: Users of a recent Ubuntu release (such as 19.04) can skip this section and have to proceed to build from source, as the Ubuntu package repositories do no longer provide Wireshark-gtk in version 2.4 but only 2.6.
+Below build process was tested on Ubuntu 19.04 though and works.

 First a note of caution, this plugin only works with Wireshark-gtk (or Wireshark-legacy in some distribution) version 2.4.X.
 So you first need to be sure to have the right version of Wireshark installed on